Facebook Tips & Strategies

 • Checkout on Another Website: If you already have an e-commerce store (like on Shopify, BigCommerce, or your own site), you can choose this option.
 Customers will browse your shop on Facebook, but clicking "Buy Now" on a product will redirect them to that product page on your website to complete the purchase.
 This is a great way to drive traffic to your site.

 Our advice?
 If you want to maximize conversions and offer the easiest possible experience, choose the native "Checkout on Facebook or Instagram" method.
-If driving traffic to your established website is a bigger priority, the external link option is your best bet.
+If driving traffic to your established website is a bigger priority, the external link option is your best choice.

 Step 3: Connect Your Business Accounts